Close

 Tickets: € 26 | € 16 (pupils, students etc.) Advance booking fee

-The winner will be determined at the Telekom Beethoven Competition in December 2025.
 The programme will be announced at a later date.

-In co-operation with the Telekom Beethoven Competition
+In cooperation with the Telekom Beethoven Competition

 Bild